linozen/exocortex/content/refs/python-for-everybody.md

 print(word_dict)
 ```

-#### Dictionaries as Sets of Counters {#dictionaries-as-sets-of-counters}
+#### Dictionaries as Sets of Counters

-With dictionaries, we can now implement a more elegant solution to the
+With dictionaries, we can now implement a more elegant solution to the problem
-problem of counting the occurrence of characters within any given
+of counting the occurrence of characters within any given string:
-string:

 ```python
 word = "brontosaurus"